peterosterlund2/droidfish/README.md

 1. To play games, use one of the modes *Play white*, *Play black*, *Two players*, *Computer vs computer*.
-In these modes chess clocks are used and when a computer engine is playing it will limits its thinking time to respect the time available on the clock.
+In these modes chess clocks are used and when a computer engine is playing it will limit its thinking time to respect the time available on the clock.

 **Note!** When the left/right arrow buttons are used to move back/forward in a